 In the case of an audit firm rated as "unsatisfactory and in need of immediate remediation (overall rating 4)," the CPAAOB collects a report at the time of the notification of inspection results and encourages the firm to promptly make improvements (for more details, see "5.
-Collection of Reports" (page 34).
+Collection of Reports, b.
+Implementation, iv Collection of reports from audit firms in need of particularly urgent remediation".
 In the case of an audit firm rated as "extremely unsatisfactory (overall rating: 5)," the CPAAOB make recommendations concerning administrative actions and other measures to the Commissioner of the FSA.

-c.
+d.
 Distribution of overall ratings

-The distribution of overall ratings for regular inspections launched and completed between PY2016 and PY2022 is shown below (Figure II-1-9).
+The distribution of overall ratings in the last five years of inspections (regular inspections launched and completed between PY2019 and PY2023) is shown below (Figure II-1-9).